Adisa-Shobi/Artvertise/README.md

 ```
 TOKEN_SECRET={INSERT TOKEN HERE} npm run start-server
 ```
-Alternatively, you can configure `TOKEN_SECRET` as an env variable and simply use:
+Alternatively, you can configure `TOKEN_SECRET` as an env variable and use:
 [Read](#configuration)
 ```
 npm run start-server